mmastrapasqua7/university/Sistemi operativi/1_Scheduling_and_Memory_Virtualization.md

 cons:

 - malloc() must check the size of the segment to accomplish the request.
-It there isn't enough space, it must grow the segment, non a trivial task
+If there isn't enough space, it must grow the segment, non a trivial task

 - **external fragmentation**: different sizes for every segment